tinyBigGAMES/Sophora/README.md

 **Sophora** is distributed under the **🆓 BSD-3-Clause License**, allowing for redistribution and use in both source and binary forms, with or without modification, under specific conditions.
 See the [📜 LICENSE](https://github.com/tinyBigGAMES/Sophora?tab=BSD-3-Clause-1-ov-file#BSD-3-Clause-1-ov-file) file for more details.

+## 💖 Sponsoring

+If you find this project useful, please consider [sponsoring this project](https://github.com/sponsors/tinyBigGAMES).
+Your support helps sustain development, improve features, and keep the project thriving.

+If you're unable to support financially, there are many other ways to contribute:
+- ⭐ **Star the repo** – It helps increase visibility and shows appreciation.
+- 📢 **Spread the word** – Share the project with others who might find it useful.
+- 🐛 **Report bugs** – Help improve the project by identifying and reporting issues.
+- 🔧 **Submit fixes** – Found a bug?
+Fix it and contribute!
+- 💡 **Make suggestions** – Share ideas for improvements and new features.

+Every contribution, big or small, helps make this project better.
+Thank you for your support! 🚀

 ---